toolsforteachers/slate/source/index.md

 ## Get Curriculum Objectives

-> This example json would be returned from a request for a `topic` attribute,
+> This example json would be returned from a request for a `topic` attribute with a key `maths-year-6-algebra`:

 ```json
 {